AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Results and Post-Hoc Analyses

-Moderator tests ($Q_M$) showed that the pROM condition accounted for a significant proportion of variance in repetition duration ($Q_M=4.00$, $p<0.05$) and range of motion ($Q_M=13.24$, $p<0.001$), whereas the effects for the eccentric and concentric phases did not reach statistical significance ($Q_M=2.20$ and $0.74$, respectively).
-Nonetheless, substantial residual heterogeneity ($Q_E$, all $p<0.001$) persisted across all models, indicating that unmeasured factors contributed to variability.
+Moderator tests ($Q_M$) indicated that the included predictors explained a statistically significant portion of variability only for the ROM outcome ($Q_M=9.30$, $p<0.001$), whereas the models for repetition duration and concentric/eccentric phase durations did not show significant moderator effects.
+Substantial residual heterogeneity remained across all outcomes ($Q_E$), suggesting that there were additional unmeasured factors that contributed to variation in movement execution.

-The results confirm that although pROM was associated with a substantially reduced ROM (as expected), the corresponding decrease in repetition duration -- while statistically significant -- was relatively modest ($\sim$8\%).
-Because participants in \citet{wolf2025lengthened} were prescribed load adjustments to maintain target repetition ranges and effort intensity, both ROM conditions likely produced similar time under concentric tension.
-Given the relatively greater importance of contraction-phase duration \citep{Wilk2020-zm,Amdi18102025}, this may help explain why prior studies have often reported comparable muscle hypertrophy and strength adaptations between full and partial ROM training conditions \citep{moreno2024does, varovic2025effects, haverspartial}.
+Overall, the results confirm that pROM is associated with a marked reduction in ROM while (somewhat counterintuitively) no decrease in repetition duration.
+Because participants in \citet{wolf2025lengthened} were prescribed load adjustments to maintain target repetition ranges across ROM conditions, this pattern is consistent with the intended experimental constraint.
+Nevertheless, more broadly, these findings suggest that the comparable hypertrophy and strength adaptations reported in prior work \citep{moreno2024does, varovic2025effects,haverspartial} may partly reflect similar per-repetition time under tension despite the reductions in ROM \citep[e.g.,][]{burd2012muscle}.